Pyromaanisorsa/DiceRollerPython/README.md

 ![Screenshot of the app](DiceRollerPython.png)
 <br />Figure: Screenshot of the app.

+## 🧱 PyQt app to connect the dice and send values to Unity via AWS
 If you wanna modify the app I recommend running it in venv.
 To modify the UI either:
 1. Modify the DiceWindow.ui with Qt Designer and convert the .ui file to .py file with terminal command.